Pictured recipe: Cheesy Spinach-&-Artichoke Stuffed Spaghetti Squash

 All too often we start out with grand intentions—"I'm going to lose weight and eat better (this time will be different, I swear!)"—only to revert back to our old eating habits within a week or two.
 Deprivation and crash diets don't work.
 Neither does giving up all your favorite foods—who wants to do that?

 Don't Miss: Healthy Meal Plans

 Have smaller portions of indulgent foods like brownies and ice cream.
 Love pasta?
-Try adding vegetables to bulk up your serving instead of doubling up on pasta.
-Skip the treats you're not really excited about (think: stale office cookies that you're only grabbing because they're in front of you) but don't cut out the foods you love to eat.
+Try adding vegetables to bulk up your serving instead of doubling up on pasta (learn the pros and cons of the low-carb keto diet craze).
+Skip the treats you're not really excited about (think: stale office cookies that you're only grabbing because they're in front of you), but don't cut out the foods you love to eat.
 Of course your diet should be full of mostly healthy foods like fruits and vegetables, lean proteins and whole grains—but make room for some of your favorite treats too.

 If you feel hungry all the time, it's going to be hard to stick with a healthy-eating plan.
 Research shows that when you're hungrier, you're more likely to eat too fast at your next meal.
 Eating too quickly can lead to consuming extra calories because your body doesn't have time to register feeling full.
 While portion control is important for losing weight and keeping it off, you shouldn't hear your tummy grumbling all day long.

 Instead, set a small goal or two every week of a healthy change you'd like to make.
 That could be drinking a glass of water when you wake up to stay hydrated, adding a serving of vegetables to your lunch or going to bed 30 minutes earlier.
 Small changes add up and can help you make healthier eating a way of life, rather than relying on short-term crash dieting.

-We often have grand ideas about implementing a new diet—like the promises you make yourself about eliminating sugar, never taking from the breadbasket or always having vegetables at dinner.
+We often have grand ideas about implementing a new diet—like the promises you make yourself about eliminating sugar, never taking from the breadbasket or always eating vegetables at dinner.
 Instead of trying to be perfect, be realistic.
 Make your eating plan one that you can actually stick to.
 You don't have to eat perfectly to lose weight (what is a perfect way of eating anyway?); you just have to eat well.